At the end of the lesson, students will be able to:

 3. Point out that people in various groups often look at people in other groups as “different.”

-5. Explain that many differences are related to culture -- ways of living and beliefs that are handed down from one generation to the next.
-Working from the list on the board, explain that all people share basic needs (food, shelter, etc.), that each of us learns a set of behaviors and beliefs from the people we grow up with (the kinds of houses we build and foods we eat), and that each individual has unique talents and preferences (I'm good at math; I don't like chocolate).
-When we talk about the behaviors and beliefs that a group of people have in common, we are talking about culture.
+5. Explain that many differences are related to culture—ways of living and beliefs that are handed down from one generation to the next.
+Working from the list on the board, explain that all people share basic needs (food, shelter, etc.), that each of us learns a set of behaviors and beliefs from the people we grow up with (the kinds of homes we live in and foods we eat), and that each individual has unique talents and preferences (“I'm good at math; I don't like chocolate”).
+Share with students that when we talk about the behaviors and beliefs that a group of people has in common, we are talking about culture.

-7. After students have completed the handouts, ask them to share their answers in small groups.
+7. After students have completed the handout, ask them to share their answers in small groups.
 Ask the groups to compare and contrast various aspects of their individual cultures.

 8. In some schools, students may share many cultural traits.
 Some students may not identify with a particular ethnic or foreign culture.
 Ask students if they think there is one American culture.
 Discuss characteristics of your region (immigration patterns, geographic location, etc.) that might explain the similarities and differences among student responses to the handout.

-Debriefing: Use the following questions to focus discussion on the role culture plays in forming our behaviors and beliefs.
+9. Wrap Up the lesson with a class-wide discussion using the following questions on the role culture plays in forming people’s behaviors and beliefs:

-2. What happened when you compared your worksheets?
+- What happened when you compared worksheets?
 How many different cultures are represented in the class?

 This activity was adapted with permission from the Peace Corps publication Looking at Ourselves and Others.